 Eve first stumbled upon Nihonga while researching on the exchanges between Indian and Japanese artists at Santiniketan.

 Eve started Nihonga100 so that she could continue learning about Nihonga.
-She helps to organise the blog, interviews and promotes featured artists.
+She helps to organise the blog, and with other members, interviews and promotes featured artists.
 She hopes to introduce Nihonga artists (both Japanese and foreign) to audiences outside of Japan through this blog and other research and writing activities.

 Valerie is a French painter who has been married to a Japanese national since 1991.
 Originally trained as a specialist in decorative and wall painting, Valerie discovered Nihonga after several visits to Japan.
 In 2007, she started studying and practising Nihonga.
 She is fascinated by this mode of expression and shares her discoveries through public workshops and education initiatives.
 In 2004, she founded the association, “Pigments et Arts du Monde”, which aims to promote the knowledge of pictorial techniques from different cultures and to establish links through the association’s outreach and meetings.
 The association hopes to continue promoting artistic techniques and traditions that are relatively unknown in France.

 Valerie is our Europe correspondent at Nihonga100 and writes on events and activities in France and Europe.